Chouhartem/cryptpad-blog/posts/Most-Secure-CryptPad-Usage.md

 <img title="Share via link" src="https://docs.cryptpad.org/en/_images/modal-share-link.png">
 </p>

 ⚠️ This implies that the document is only as safe as the communication channels (e.g., email or a Signal chat) used to send these links.
-If you consider a channel to be unsafe, or if it is publicly accessible, you may want to isolate some of your documents from it, e.g., limit the sending of edit links to Signal chats with disapearing messages.
+If you consider a channel to be unsafe, or if it is publicly accessible, you may want to isolate some of your documents from it, e.g., limit the sending of edit links to Signal chats with disappearing messages.

 Another possibility to safely share the access is to [send it directly contacts](https://docs.cryptpad.org/en/user_guide/share_and_access.html#sharing-with-contacts)